Breastfeeding Tips: 4 Ways to Ensure Breastfeeding Success

 Your body will be working hard.
 In the first six months, you need an additional 500 calories per day [11].
 This is equivalent to eating 2 granola bars.
 Make sure to rest whenever possible and nourish your own body as well.

 As your baby grows, so will their tummies.
-This can change breastfeeding frequency.
+The breastfeeding frequency can change by age.
 You can expect to feed around 8-12 times in a 24-hour period, or around every 2-3 hours.
 There is no specific length of time for feeding—it all depends on your baby.
-Some feedings may be short, while others may last up to 15 to 20 minutes [13].
+Some feedings may be short, while others may last up to 15 to 20 minutes [12].

 You may even notice your baby suddenly feeding more often—every hour at times.
 This is called cluster feeding.
 It can last for a couple of hours.
 This is normal behavior.